admin-shell-io/id/aas/3/0/README.md

  Data type of the value attribute.

  [https://admin-shell.io/aas/3/0/Property/valueType](https://admin-shell.io/aas/3/0/Property/valueType) The attribute valueType of the Property class as defined in IDTA-01001-3-0.

 ## Qualifiable
  Additional qualification of a qualifiable element.

  [http://admin-shell.io/aas/3/0/Qualifiable](http://admin-shell.io/aas/3/0/Qualifiable) The Qualifiable class as defined in IDTA-01001-3-0.

-## Qualifiable/qualifier
+## Qualifiable/qualifiers
- Additional qualification of a qualifiable element.
+ Additional qualification elements of a qualifiable element.

- [http://admin-shell.io/aas/3/0/Qualifiable/qualifier](http://admin-shell.io/aas/3/0/Qualifiable/qualifier) The attribute qualifier of the Qualifiable class as defined in IDTA-01001-3-0.
+ [http://admin-shell.io/aas/3/0/Qualifiable/qualifiers](http://admin-shell.io/aas/3/0/Qualifiable/qualifiers) The attribute qualifier of the Qualifiable class as defined in IDTA-01001-3-0.

 ## Qualifier